 In order to sign your child out, you will need to come through the main office.
-If a child is not getting on a bus and is not staying at Rosendale for an afternoon activity, you need to sign him/her out in the hallway book.
-If you are picking up your child, please park in our parking lot.
+If a child is not getting on a bus and is not staying at Rosendale for an afternoon activity, you need to sign him/her out in the dismissal book.
+If you are picking up your child, please park in our parking lot and come into the building.
 Please do not enter the bus port area after 1:45 p.m.

-If your daily routine will be to pick up your child you do not have to write a note every day.
-Please inform the office and your child’s teacher by writing of your plan.
+If your daily routine will be to pick up your child you do not have to write a note every day, but please inform the office and your child’s teacher by writing of your plan.
 If that plan changes, you can just write a note on the days that you will NOT be picking him/her up.

 We will make a list every day of all those being picked up based on your notes that come in.
 In order for us to have an accurate list we are asking that you please try not to call the office after NOON with a change of dismissal plans.
 Getting phone calls in the afternoon makes it very difficult for the staff to properly reach the classroom teacher and inform the student of the dismissal change and it causes unnecessary stress.

-We will be dismissing from the hallway at 2:05 pm.
-A staff member will be seated at a table where you will sign your child out.
+We will be dismissing from the vestibule or hallway at 2:05 pm.
+The adult picking up your child must come into the office and sign out in our Student Dismissal Book.
 We ask that you promptly leave the building with your child, as this will avoid congestion in the hallway before all classes dismiss.